-Advocate works with volunteer barristers who offer their time, skills and expertise to provide pro bono legal advice, drafting, mediation assistance and representation to those who need it most.
+Advocate works with barristers who kindly choose to offer their time, skills and expertise to provide pro bono legal advice, drafting, mediation assistance and representation to those who need it most.

-Barristers from their second six all the way to KC can sign up to volunteer.
+Barristers with a practising certificate, from their second six all the way to KC can sign up to browse pro bono cases with Advocate.
 Click here to sign up.

 This is what you need to know: